By

 2. Investing in technical and managerial skill development: Building technical and managerial capabilities for reducing processing costs and enhancing quality standards can go a long way in building customer confidence.

-of locally processed cashews, such as lower carbon footprint.
+3. Developing a strong marketing strategy: A robust marketing strategy is critical for differentiating African cashew kernels in the global market.
+Marketing campaigns should emphasize the environmental benefits of locally processed cashews, such as lower carbon footprint.
 Additionally, promoting the socioeconomic benefits of supporting African cashew processors can resonate with socially conscious consumers.

 Consumer Trends and the Role of Marketing

 With the rise of new lifestyle trends towards holistic well-being and plant-based diets, nuts and dried fruits have gained popularity as convenient, nutritious snacks.
-However, when we look across the nut and dried fruit industry, we
+However, when we look across the nut and dried fruit industry, we realize the lack of focus on marketing cashews.
+Studies show that the nut industry spends about US$1 billion per annum on marketing, but cashew rarely features in any of these campaigns.

-show that today, more than ever, the evaluation of snacking options extends beyond merely considering the price tag; it encompasses factors such as nutritional benefits, quality, environmental impacts and ethical considerations.
+Consumer product awareness serves as the foundation of informed decision-making.
+Consumer research studies show that today, more than ever, the evaluation of snacking options extends beyond merely considering the price tag; it encompasses factors such as nutritional benefits, quality, environmental impacts, and ethical considerations.

 Conclusion

 If healthy food leads to wellness, awareness of its source can be the path to goodness.
-Consumers want to support a supply chain where farmers make a decent living, their children go to schools and nature is protected for a better tomorrow.
+Consumers want to support a supply chain where farmers make a decent living, their children go to schools, and nature is protected for a better tomorrow.
 Africa is one such story to share.

 Krishanu Chakravarty is chief of party for Prosper Cashew West Africa.
 Prosper Cashew, a project funded by the U.S. Department of Agriculture and implemented by the international nonprofit TechnoServe, acts as a catalyst for the West African cashew sector.
 Mr. Chakravarty leads the formulation and execution of Prosper Cashew’s vision and strategy.